HMuraja/p5-book-review/README.md

 - *Acceptance Criteria*
     - [x] **Acceptance Criteria 1:** User can create and delete a review.
     - [x]  **Acceptance Criteria 2:** User can edit the title, caption, content and image.

+- **How the Criteria was tested**:
+    - In */reviews/* url all follow instances are listed.
+    - Create and delete functionalities are available only to the users logged in.
+    - User can edit title, caption, content and image if they are logged in and the owner of the review in */reviews/[review id]/* url.
+    - Editing form or delete button is not available for users not logged in not owner for the review.

 </details>
 <details>
 <summary>USER STORY: Comment Model</summary>